Engaging Impacted Communities in Reducing Gun Violence

 Our Reach: Within seven years, our program has expanded from one site in Hampton, Virginia to sites across the country through strategic partnerships that empower thousands of individuals to organize, and to influence state and local policymakers to pass comprehensive gun violence prevention policies.
 Through our efforts, we successfully secured millions of dollars for community-based violence intervention and prevention programs, passed a wide range of evidence-based gun safety laws, and helped build an evidence-based program that fosters trust between public safety officials and community members to collaboratively address gun violence.
 These efforts have helped diversify the gun violence prevention movement in Virginia and encouraged our state and national partners to consider equity in their advocacy efforts.

-The Educational Fund to Stop Gun Violence (Ed Fund) is a 501(c)(3) affiliate organization of the Coalition to Stop Gun Violence.
+The Coalition to Stop Gun Violence (Ed Fund) is a 501(c)(4) affiliate organization of the Educational Fund to Stop Gun Violence.
 We use a public health and equity lens to identify and implement evidence-based policy solutions and programs to reduce gun violence in all its forms.
 We seek to make gun violence rare and abnormal.